 Ben will be using his background in environmental sciences and his experience as an aborist to deliver a variety of in river habitat development projects.

-Bruno is primarily responsible for delivering the Fish Pass mobile app as part of the Water For Growth project, making token fishing within Cornwall easier.
+James is primarily responsible for delivering the Fish Pass mobile app as part of the Water For Growth project, making token fishing within Cornwall easier.
 He grew up fishing the rivers, still waters and reservoirs around Bodmin Moor and the wider Westcountry, spending much of his time on his grandparents trout fishery.
 This experience fostered his interest in ecosystems and habitat management.

 Land & Fisheries Officer